We Tried The Ordinary’s New Exfoliating Toner — & The Results Are In

 Fresh off the heels of its new-and-improved hyaluronic acid serum, The Ordinary is back with another launch to get excited about: An exfoliating toner with a milky texture (and long product name, in typical The Ordinary fashion).
 World, meet Saccharomyces Ferment 30% Milky Toner.
 (Rolls off the tongue, right?)

 I know what you’re thinking: Doesn’t The Ordinary already make an exfoliating toner?
-Yes, — Glycolic Acid 7% Exfoliating Toner is a longtime favorite and bestseller, but it seems there was a little more room to grow within the toner category.
-“As much as people adore our glycolic exfoliating toner, it is an AHA product, so it’s best suited to those who respond well to using exfoliating acids,” Prudvi Kaka, chief scientific officer of The Ordinary, tells Refinery29.
-“We saw the desire for a gentler, hydrating toner from The Ordinary to compliment Glycolic Acid 7% Exfoliating Toner and challenged ourselves to give our audience what they are hoping for, while introducing new skin ingredients and technologies to The Ordinary’s portfolio.”
-And so, Saccharomyces Ferment 30% Milky Toner was born.
+Yes, — Glycolic Acid 7% Exfoliating Toner is a longtime favourite and bestseller, but it seems there was a little more room to grow within the toner category.

 AdvertisementADVERTISEMENT